AtteqCom/zsl/docs/error_handling.rst

                 register(DefaultErrorHandler())

 The call to register function is best timed when a module is created.
+To set status code for a web response use `:class:zsl.task.job_context.StatusCodeResponder`.